Prepare the map and form

 - Click Save to save your form.

-- Click Sharing to share the map with the accounts your participants will use when collecting data using the Field Maps mobile app.
+The Sharing page appears.
+Setting the sharing level will enable you to share the map with the accounts your participants will use when collecting data using the Field Maps mobile app.

 - Click Set sharing level.